not-abdullah004/House-Price-Prediction/README.md

 # House-Price-Prediction
-Predict house prices using property features such as size, bedrooms, and location.
+Note: Sir/Madam I Wrote This Readme File With the Help Of Chatgpt Predict house prices using property features such as size, bedrooms, and location.
 🏠 House Price Prediction using Regression Models

 📌 Project Overview

 This project focuses on predicting house prices using property features such as square footage, number of bedrooms, and location.